 Tip #1: Evaluate Your Market Potential

 Take a long, honest look at your business and the broader economic climate when estimating your chances of a successful transition.
 Consumer confidence in your community, region, or industry may influence the future value of your business.
-It may also be helpful to note the growth of your enterprise versus the industry overall.
-Additionally, doing this early and long before you hope to transition your business may help reveal the potential for future growth.
+It may be helpful to compare the growth of your enterprise with trends across your industry.
+Starting this process well in advance of a planned transition can help uncover opportunities for future growth.
+Many business owners begin formal transition planning five to ten years before their intended exit to allow time for valuation, leadership development, and tax planning.

 Tip #2: Prepare Your Business